National AGC (NASA) and Carolinas AGC Safety Awards

 About the Awards

 National AGC and Carolinas AGC safety recognition program compares members' safety records with others in like classifications and similar man-hours exposure.
 The National AGC Safety Awards (NASA) application requests that certain information from your OSHA 300 Log, which must be posted on your job sites by the first of February, be transferred to a short online reporting form.
-Members must apply 3 years in a row to be eligible for an award from National AGC, but annual awards are given from CAGC if your incident rate qualifies.
+Awards are given to companies with qualifying incident rates.
 This award is for AGC members only, and you should apply through your home AGC chapter.

 Contact Jacob Garmon